JasonParentEAB/tutorial/README.md

 ## Initializing the Test Project

-Begin by starting a new project.
-Open your terminal and navigate to a folder that holds your Django projects.
-On my computer, this is a directory called Projects.
+Open your terminal and navigate to the directory that contains your Django projects.
+On my computer, that folder is called Projects.

 ```bash
 macbook:~ carneyadmin$ cd Projects
 macbook:Projects carneyadmin$
 ```

-Create the tutorial project using the django-admin.py utility and change directories to the newly created folder.
+Create a new Django project, _tutorial_, using the _django-admin.py_ utility, and change directories to the newly generated folder.

 ```bash
 macbook:Projects carneyadmin$ django-admin.py startproject tutorial && cd tutorial
 ```

-Create a new virtual environment using the virtualenvwrapper utility.
+Create a new virtual environment using the _virtualenvwrapper_ utility.

 ```bash
 macbook:tutorial carneyadmin$ mkvirtualenv tutorial
 (tutorial)macbook:tutorial carneyadmin$
 ```

-In PyCharm, click File > Open in the menu bar.
-Then, select the tutorial project folder and click Choose.
-Open the project in a new window.
-When the project opens, click PyCharm > Preferences > Project Interpreter in the menu bar, which should open the Project Interpreter panel.
-Click the gear icon in the upper right corner of the panel.
-Then, click "Add local…" Navigate to your virtual environments folder, find the tutorial directory, and select the file python2.7 from the bin folder.
-Mine is located at ~/Virtualenvs/tutorial/bin.
-In PyCharm, click OK to close the Preferences window.
-The virtual environment you just added is now being used for the tutorial project.
-You may notice a little red X in the run configuration.
-This will disappear once we add our dependencies.
+Start PyCharm and click File > Open in the menu bar.
+Find and select the _tutorial_ project folder.
+When prompted, choose to open the project in a new window.
+Wait for the project to open and then click PyCharm > Preferences > Project Interpreter in the menu bar to open the Project Interpreter panel.
+Click the gear icon in the upper right corner of the panel; then, select the "Add local..." option.
+In file explorer, navigate to your virtual environments folder, find the _tutorial_ directory, and select the _python2.7_ file in the _bin_ folder.
+On my machine, this file is located at _~/Virtualenvs/tutorial/bin_.
+In PyCharm, close the Preferences window.
+The virtual environment you just added is now being used by PyCharm for the _tutorial_ project.

-The next step is to install our project dependencies into our virtual environment.
-First, let's install Django.
+Now that we have installed our virtual environment, we must add some dependencies to our project.
+First, install Django.

 ```bash
 (tutorial)macbook:tutorial carneyadmin$ pip install django
 ```

-In PyCharm, notice that the little red X has disappeared from the run configuration.
-Click the run button on the right.
-The PyCharm terminal spits out some information.
-The project is running!
-Click the link to the development server.
-The link opens in a new browser window with a message "It worked!"
+Return to PyCharm and run the Django project by selecting Run from the menu bar.
+PyCharm should start the development server and log the progress in a terminal window.
+Click the link that PyCharm provides and your browser should open to a default Django page that reads "It worked!"

-Next, we're going to install a Python module that allows us to use PostgreSQL as our database.
+Next, install the Psycopg Python database adapter, so that we can use PostgreSQL as our database.

 ```bash
 (tutorial)macbook:tutorial carneyadmin$ pip install psycopg2
 ```

-In PyCharm, navigate to the settings.py file in the tutorial app directory.
-Change the DATABASES attribute to the following.
+In PyCharm, open the _settings.py_ file in the _tutorial_ app directory.
+Change the _DATABASES_ attribute to use PostgreSQL instead of SQLite.

 ```python
 # tutorial/settings.py